kira-os/kira-cli/.work/1_todo/001-kira-mvp.prd.md

 - Handles different line ending formats
 - Respects system file permissions

-# Follow-up actions 1
+# Follow-up tasks
-- [ ] Ensure there's a .gitkeep file in each of the folders created by the init command.
+- [x] Ensure there's a .gitkeep file in each of the folders created by the init command.
-- [ ] When kira init is run, if it detects a .work directory, it should offer the user the option cancel, overwrite or create missing files and folders
+- [x] When kira init is run, if it detects a .work directory, it should offer the user the option cancel, overwrite or create missing files and folders
-- [ ] status should be optional in `kira new [template] [work-item] [status] [description]` and default to a config value which should be backlog
+- [x] status should be optional in `kira new [template] [work-item] [status] [description]` and default to a config value which should be backlog
+- [x] The kira.yaml file should be exist at the same level as the .work directory - currently it is in the .work directory so let's update code to support this.
+- [x] Add a script to install the kira binary globally for the user in a way that when they run the script again it will update with the latest version from the local source code.
+- [x] Add a version command to the kira binary that will print the version of the kira binary along with the git hash of the code that was used to build it.